TPower2112/CISSP-Study-Guide/README.md

   - [MS AZ-900 Exam](https://learn.microsoft.com/en-us/certifications/exams/az-900)

  ## Visual Success!
- - I wrote on paper each morning and evening, **"I will pass the CISSP on my first try!"**
+ - I wrote on paper, **"I will pass the CISSP on my first try!"**
- - I did this 10 times a day.
+ - I did this 10 times a day in the morning and in the evening.

 ## Understand all the Major Processes related to Cybersecurity and Risk Management
 - Risk Management